Oregon Superintendent of Indian Affairs: Agents

+Elijah White was appointed Indian sub agent, the first, in 1842.
+He had most of the duties of an Indian superintendent but since the Oregon Treaty (1846) had not yet taken place, the US did not have the authority to appoint a superintendent.
+White oversaw numerous complaints by the tribes, the Cockstock Affair in Oregon city (1843), and complaints by the Umatilla and Walla Walla peoples that they had been treated poorly in California in 1847.

 The first three regular agents were appointed to the Oregon Superintendency in 1850.
 There were previous agents, Joseph Lane and Josiah Parrish but the Indian agent roles were reduced until treaty making, and establishing the peace was necessary.
 They were assigned to geographical areas rather than to particular tribes.
 The Indian agencies in Oregon Territory were Coast (Siletz), Alsea, Grand Ronde, Warm Springs, Umatilla, Klamath, Nez Perce and Malheur.
 The agencies changed over time based on wars and the progress of treaty land cessions.
-The Oregon Territory also had numerous Indian management DistrictsPuget Sound District, Southeastern District, Port Orford, Eastern (east of Cascades), Western (west of Cascades), Northern (north of the Columbia until the Washington Territory was sectioned off) Umpqua, Astoria (north Oregon coast and lower Columbia), Willamette Valley, Umpqua Valley, Klamath, and Rogue River.
+The Oregon Territory also had numerous Indian management Districts: Puget Sound District, Southeastern District, Port Orford, Eastern (east of Cascades), Western (west of Cascades), Northern (north of the Columbia until the Washington Territory was sectioned off) Umpqua, Astoria (north Oregon coast and lower Columbia), Willamette Valley, Umpqua Valley, Klamath, and Rogue River.
 The Indian District configurations changed over time as tribes were moved to reservations, as the territory was divided between Oregon and Washington territories, and as wars and conflicts occurred.
 The agency structure in Oregon was complicated because of the removal of Indians from their original homes and the attempt to concentrate them on reservations.
 There were also many encampments, subagencies, special agencies, and local agencies, especially after the wars of 1855.
 The Northern district changed responsibility from the Oregon Superintendency to the Washington Superintendency several times in the mid-1850s.